-The property is located four miles west of Gainesville and Haymarket in Prince William County and two miles off of Lee Highway (U.S. 29-211) northwest of Buckland.
-Entrance is by Cerro Gordo Road (near Broad Run) and then on to a new road built by the present owners.

-The old driveway with its quarter-mile of legal right of way through other properties is no longer used.

-"We want to have a nice development of Colonial-type houses," says Alvey, who proposes horses trails around the entire property, using roads that circumscribe three-quarters of it now.
+The property is located four miles west of The property is located four miles west of Gainesville and Haymarket in Prince William County and two miles off of Lee Highway (U.S. 29-211) northwest of Buckland.
+Entrance is by Cerro Gordo Road (near Broad Run) and the certain the second form of the second f then on to a new road built by the present owners.
+The old driveway with its quarter-mile of legal right of quarter-mile of legal right of way through other proper-ties is no longer used.
+"We want to have a nice development of Colonial-type houses," says Alvey, who proposes horses trails around the entire property, using roads that cirscribe three-quarters of in now.